Max2k18/NewMCalc/README.md

 ### 1.10.4.198
-  * Now all error notifications during calculations are displayed in short form on the main screen.
+  * Now all calculation error notifications during calculations are displayed in short form on the main screen.
 (For this class Error was added)

 ### 1.10.4.188
   * Errors during calculations are now displayed in the notification.